-It is important to consider reducing our consumption of this resource in order to ease the burden on water and sewer infrastructure systems in our cities.
-Through Green Design you can maximize water efficiency within your space to reduce the burden on water supply and waste water systems.
+It is important to consider reducing our consumption of this resource to ease the burden on water and sewer infrastructure systems in our cities.
+Through Green Design you can maximize water efficiency within your space to reduce the burden on water supply and wastewater systems.

 These strategies, in aggregate, will help you to reduce potable water consumption up to 20% over a typical installation.
-Use the following as a guide to achieving this goal:
+Use the following as a guide to achieve this goal:

-Fixture Maximum Flow Inde
+Fixture Maximum Flow Inc

-Requ irement (LPF
+Requirement (LF

-Water Closets 6.0 (LPF) 1.6 (GPF) (LPN
+Water Closets 6.0 (LPF) 1.6 (GPF) (LF

-Urinals 3.8 (LPF) 1.0 (GPF) (L/C
+Urinals 3.8 (LPF) 1.0 (GPF) (L/

-Shower Heads 9.5 (LPM) 2.5 (GPM) (GP
+Shower Heads 9.5 (LPM) 2.5 (GPM) (Gl

-Faucets 8.3 (LPM) 2.2 (GPM) (GP
+Faucets 8.3 (LPM) 2.2 (GPM) (Gl

-Replacement Aerators 8.3 (LPM) 2.2 (GPM) (G/0
+Replacement Aerators 8.3 (LPM) 2.2 (GPM) (G/

 Metering Faucets 0.95 (L/CY) 0.25 (G/CY)